nogibjj/Mini_Project_4_Yabei/README.md

 # IDS706 Mini Project 2

-This project provides a Python script that reads a CSV dataset, returns a summary of the data, and visualizes it using various plots.
+This project provides a Python script that used polars and reads a CSV dataset named cars.csv, returns a summary of the data, and visualizes it using various plots.

-## Prerequisites
+## Getting Started

 You need to have Python installed on your machine.
 You can download it from [here](https://www.python.org/downloads/).
 The code is written in Python 3.